 Speak with an experienced medical malpractice lawyer in Washington, DC or Baltimore, Maryland

-At Schochor and Staton, P.A., we serve patients injured by negligence and medical malpractice locally, and around the country.
+At Schochor, Staton, Goldberg, and Cardea, P.A., we serve patients injured by negligence and medical malpractice locally, and around the country.
 Contact us today or call 410-234-1000 to schedule a free consultation concerning your case.